Take Action During Open Enrollment

 "I don’t want to change my benefits."

-Yes: Since Flexible Spending Accounts (Health Care FSA and the Dependent Daycare FSA) need to be renewed every year, you’ll need to enroll annually during Open Enrollment using the online process to ensure you have an FSA in 2020.
+Yes: Since Flexible Spending Accounts (Health Care FSA and the Dependent Care FSA) need to be enrolled in every year, you’ll need to enroll annually during Open Enrollment using the online process to ensure you have an FSA in 2022.

-No: If you do not want a Flexible Spending Account for 2020, you do not need to make that selection during 2020.
+No: If you do not want a Flexible Spending Account for 2022, you do not need to make that selection during Open Enrollment.

 "I want to make changes to my benefits."